vinp505/NER_proj/README.md

    ```bash
    cp evaluation_results/evaluation_ftmodel_eng.csv visualization/
    ```
+2. Rename the file to `evaluation_ftmodel_eng.csv` to ensure proper working of the Tableau workbook
-2. Open the Tableau workbook inside the `visualization/` directory — it will display the plots included in the paper.
+3. Open the Tableau workbook inside the `visualization/` directory — it will display the plots included in the paper.

 ---